Top 40+ SAP CPI Interview Questions and Answers

 SAP CPI is crucial for connecting with SAP Digital Supply Chain solutions such as SAP Integrated Business Planning (IBP), SAP Extended Warehouse Management (EWM), and SAP Transportation Management (TM).
 It provides data synchronization, process automation, and real-time connection between SAP CPI and Digital Supply Chain solutions, resulting in complete supply chain visibility, optimization, and cooperation.

-88. Could you please outline the process of moving integration artifacts between SAP CPI environments?
+88. Outline the process of moving integration artifacts between SAP CPI environments?

 Ans: